KUJZ: History

+In 2001, after KNRQ's format and call letters moved to 97.9, 95.3 FM changed to smooth jazz as KUJZ.
+In 2004, it changed to country music as “95.3 The Moose”.
+The station was automated with no DJs.
+In 2009, KUJZ dropped country and picked up AM 1320 KSCR's sports radio format.
+KSCR has since gone dark.

 Programming

-KUJZ carries programming from the Infinity Sports Network and BetQL Network most of the day.
+KUJZ carries programming from Westwood One Sports and BetQL Network most of the day.
 A local call-in show is hosted weekday afternoons by Steve Tannen.
-The nationally syndicated Jim Rome Show is heard in late mornings.
 KUJZ is the Eugene outlet for Oregon Ducks football, basketball, and baseball broadcasts, the NFL, and the Eugene Emeralds.